TekWizely/pre-commit-golang/README.md

 In case you want to give pre-commit a double use as a task runner, the following example provides:

 - Checks only variant during pre-commit checks
-- Modifying variant when run with `pre-commit go-returns-write`
+- Modifying variant when run with `pre-commit --hook-type manual go-returns-write`

 ```
     hooks: